Airflow 101: Building Your First Workflow¶

 What’s Next?¶

-That’s it!
-You have written and tested your very first Airflow pipeline.
-Merging your code into a repository that has a Scheduler running against it should result in being triggered and run every day.
+That’s a wrap!
+You’ve successfully written and tested your first Airflow pipeline.
+As you continue your journey, consider merging your code into a repository with a Scheduler running against it, which will allow your DAG to be triggered and executed daily.

 See also

-Continue to the next step of the tutorial: Working with TaskFlow
+Continue to the next step of the tutorial: Pythonic DAGs with the TaskFlow API

-Skip to the Core Concepts section for detailed explanation of Airflow concepts such as DAGs, Tasks, Operators, and more
+Explore the Core Concepts section for detailed explanation of Airflow concepts such as DAGs, Tasks, Operators, and more.